Khushi-Pandey2004/SOC-Level-1-Path/README.md

 ## 📌 Current Progress

 - ✅ Section 01: **Introduction to Blue Team**
-- ⏳ Remaining sections: In progress (updated daily)
+- ⏳ Remaining sections: In progress (will be updated)

 ---